FOREX-Dollar hits 15-month low vs yen, some see further slide

 “Obviously I think we’re going to have the verbal lashing from Japan’s currency officials.
 But I still think we’re not close to the point of overt intervention and I think the market’s going to take us down to the 105s,” Innes said.

-Japanese Finance Minister Taro Aso said on Thursday that he doesn’t see current yen moves as being strong or weak enough to warrant intervention, adding that there was no plan now to respond to FX moves.
-(Reporting by Masayuki Kitano; Additional reporting by Tokyo bureau; Editing by Richard Borsuk and Eric Meijer)
+Japanese Finance Minister Taro Aso said on Thursday that he doesn’t see current yen moves as being so strong or weak that would warrant intervention, adding that there was no plan now to respond to FX moves.
+(Reporting by Masayuki Kitano; Additional reporting by Tokyo bureau; Editing by Richard Borsuk)